 - 1 DELETE

 - POST and PATCH requests should have validation.
 If validation fails, the response should return a 422 HTTP status code with the body containing the validation errors

 - The GET request for a single resource and the DELETE request should respond with a 404 HTTP status code if the resource doesn’t exist.

 Send a single email to the TA and myself on the project due date containing the following:

-- A link to your Laravel repo and a link to your Node repo.
-These should be separate repos.
+- A link to your Laravel repo

 - The URL to your deployed Laravel app